AndrewQuijano/Reap/README.md

 #### Run Simulation
 Assuming you have already selected at least one block, and you are content with the configurations, run the simulation(s).
-Upon the simulation completing, the GUI will return, so you can either more simulations, or modify your inputs before re-running.
+Upon the simulation completing, the GUI will return, so you can either more simulations or modify your inputs before re-running.

 The general workflow for the simulation is: